-(a) Prediction accuracy for the Mechanical Turk algebra test dataset.
+(a) Prediction accuracy for the Mechanical Turk algebra test data set.

-(c) Prediction accuracy for the ASSISTment dataset.
+(c) Prediction accuracy for the ASSISTment data set.

-(b) Average prediction likelihood for the Mechanical Turk algebra test dataset.
+(b) Average prediction likelihood for the Mechanical Turk algebra test data set.

-(d) Average prediction likelihood for the ASSISTment dataset.
+(d) Average prediction likelihood for the ASSISTment data set.

-Figure 10: Performance comparison of SPARFA-M and CF-IRT on (a) prediction accuracy and (b) average prediction likelihood for the Mechanical Turk algebra test dataset, (c) prediction accuracy and (d) average prediction likelihood for the ASSISTment dataset.
-SPARFA-M achieves comparable or better performance than CF-IRT while enabling interpretability of the estimated latent concepts tion performance within a certain range.
-This phenomenon agrees with other collaborative filtering results (see, e.g., Koren et al. (2009); Koren and Sill (2011)).
+Figure 10: Performance comparison of SPARFA-M and CF-IRT on (a) prediction accuracy and (b) average prediction likelihood for the Mechanical Turk algebra test data set, (c) prediction accuracy and (d) average prediction likelihood for the ASSISTment data set.
+SPARFA-M achieves comparable or better performance than CF-IRT while enabling interpretability of the estimated latent concepts

+Furthermore, we see from Figure 10 that the prediction performance varies little over different values of K, meaning that the specific choice of K has little influence on the prediction performance within a certain range.
+This phenomenon agrees with other collaborative filtering results (see, e.g., Koren et al. 2009; Koren and Sill 2011).
 Consequently, the choice of K essentially dictates the granularity of the abstract concepts we wish to estimate.
-We choose K = 5 in the real data experiments of Section 6.2 when we visualize the question-concept associations as bi-partite graphs, as it provides a desirable granularity of the estimated concepts in the datasets.
+We choose K=5 in the real data experiments of Section 6.2 when we visualize the question-concept associations as bi-partite graphs, as it provides a desirable granularity of the estimated concepts in the data sets.
 We emphasize that SPARFA-M is able to provide interpretable estimated factors while achieving comparable (or slightly superior) prediction performance than that achieved by CF-IRT, which does not provide interpretability.
 This feature of SPARFA is key for the development of PLSs, as it enables an automated way of generating interpretable feedback to learners in a purely data-driven fashion.